 Observable cameras assist in defending people from being assaulted in public spaces.
 The introduction of cameras in public stops criminals from crimes like:

 - Sexual assault

-If you have been attacked on someone else’s property where security cameras were not installed or positioned properly, you may be entitled to compensation.
+If you have been assaulted on a property where cameras were not present or situated correctly, you may be eligible for compensation.

 NEGLIGENT SECURITY LAW: WHY WERE YOU THERE?